shreachari/ECEM202A-Project/README.md

 ## Setup Details

-1. The current proof of concept setup requires both Raspberry Pi and you mac to be connected to NESL_150 WiFi.
+1. The current proof of concept setup requires both Raspberry Pi and your mac to be connected to NESL_150 WiFi.
 2. Run the program Runme in the Raspberry Pi machine.
 3. Place the sensor connected to Raspberry Pi at a short distance aligned to your chest.
 4. Make sure Xcode is installed on your mac.
 Run the app in BreathingCoach folder using below steps.